 In addition to theatrical revenue, DreamWorks Animation collects sales from DVDs and pay television.

-In September, DreamWorks Animation signed a home-video accord with Netflix Inc. (NFLX) that starts next year.
+In September, DreamWorks Animation signed a home-video accord with Netflix Inc. (NFLX:US) that starts next year.

 To contact the reporter on this story: Michael White in Los Angeles at firstname.lastname@example.org

 To contact the editor responsible for this story: Anthony Palazzo at email@example.com